jeromyanglim/AnglimModifiedProjectTemplate/README.md

 * Added this readme file to explain how projectTemplate works
 * Added ggplot2 as default package in global.dcf
 * Disabled saving and loading of R Workspaces in the Rstudio project file as this workflow works against the purpose of ProjectTemplate
-* Add file `raw-data/import-raw-data.r` as a place holder file for preparing initial data files
+* Added file `raw-data/import-raw-data.r` as a place holder file for preparing initial data files
 * Created a change log and version information.
+* Added file `lib/importxls.r`.
+It reads my two default xls files in the data directory using the `readxl` package rather than `gdata`. `readxl` has the advantage that it does have an external dependency on perl.

 v.
 0.4

-* Add `raw-data` directory as a standardised location for converting raw data into data suitable for the data directory (i.e., convert original file names to those suitable for data directory;
+* Added `raw-data` directory as a standardised location for converting raw data into data suitable for the data directory (i.e., convert original file names to those suitable for data directory;
 * Updated `config/global.dcf` to reflect updates to ProjectTemplate (v 0.6)